0xShadowByte/Group-Policy-Management/README.md

 ## Objective

-Applying Group Policy Object (GPO) to computers and users configuration
+How to apply Group Policy Object (GPO) to computers and users configuration and best practices

 ### Skills Learned